amandeepmittal/amanhimself.dev/content/posts/safe-area-context-in-react-native-apps.md

 Most devices nowadays come with a notch.
 Therefore, when building a mobile application using React Native, it is vital to ensure that the content of an app screen is rendered correctly across different types of devices.

+In this article, let's take a look two different approaches to make app screens in React Native to avoid the content being positioned behind a notch or status bar.
+The first approach will discuss SafeAreaView component from React Native components API.
+The second approach will discuss the advantage of using [react-native-safe-area-context](https://amanhimself.dev/blog/safe-area-context-in-react-native-apps/) open source library and how it provides a cross-platform solution.

 ## The Problem

 When you are starting to build a screen in React Native app, you might add use the following code snippet to display text: